haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-d-sdk.md

 {{! /// <reference path="./custom.d.ts" /> }}
 ```

-Line 7 - Comment out `portable-fetch` import, instead import node-fetch by `yarn add node-fetch` and import it and use it for the `portableFetch`.
+Line 7 - Comment out `portable-fetch` import, instead use the `cross-fetch` library.

+Run `yarn add cross-fetch` to import it, and use it for the `portableFetch`.
 ```

 {{!
-TEMPLATE EDIT: use node-fetch fetch as API caller  }}
+TEMPLATE EDIT: use cross-fetch as API caller  }}
 {{! import * as portableFetch from "portable-fetch"; }}
 import fetch from "node-fetch";
 import { Configuration } from "./configuration";
 const portableFetch = fetch as any;
 ```

-Line 13 - Take as default the URL from the specification, and allow pass API Server URL by `API_SERVER_URL` environment variable.
+Line 13 - As default, take the URL from the specification, and allow passing dedicated API Server URL by `API_SERVER_URL` environment variable.
 ```

 {{!
 TEMPLATE EDIT: config API Server URL   }}
 const BASE_PATH = process.env.API_SERVER_URL || "{{{basePath}}}".replace(/\/+$/, "");
 ```

-End-of-the-file - Implement the SDK API class. instead of creating a new class instead each API call or call to the ugly `StatusApiFp` functional API, add global `ServerSDK` with public members with ready-to-use API topics, and the API call will be something like `ServerSDK.StatusApi.ping()`.
+let’s implement the SDK API class. so instead of creating a new class for each API call or using the StatusApiFp functional API, we’ll add a global ServerSDK with public members that have ready-to-use API topics.
+This way, an API call will look something like `ServerSDK.StatusApi.ping()`.

-This is the place to add/inject session managment, logging, and every think that needed in a real-world SDK.
+This is also the place where you can add or inject session management, logging, and anything else that’s needed in a real-world SDK.
 ```

 {{!
 TEMPLATE EDIT: Generate easy to use API Facade, with ready to use instances of each generated API class }}